What Is Cognitive Dissonance In Psychology?

 How does the field of psychology define the term “cognitive dissonance”?
 What did Leon Festinger propose on this theory?
 It may help to consider the meaning of each word.
 "Cognitive" generally refers to mental activity like thinking, learning, perceiving, believing, or intuiting.
 Meanwhile, you may recognize "dissonance" as a word sometimes used in music to refer to two or more musical notes that lack harmony and create a sense of tension when played together.

 The American Psychological Association defines cognitive dissonance as “an unpleasant psychological state resulting from inconsistency between two or more elements in a cognitive system” that usually drives a person to reduce the dissonance.
+Cognitive dissonance theory suggests that when people experience this inconsistency, they are motivated to reduce the resulting discomfort.
 It can occur when a person holds conflicting beliefs, attitudes, or behaviors, often resulting in mental discomfort and tension.

 What is cognitive dissonance in psychology?
-The social psychology theory
+Exploring dissonance theory

 The original social psychology theory of cognitive dissonance was created in 1957 by an American social psychologist named Leon Festinger.
 Festinger read about a religious group that believed the world would soon end in a cataclysmic flood.
 As an expert in social psychology, he wondered what the group would think when this prediction failed to come true.
 He and several colleagues went undercover and managed to gain acceptance into the group with the goal of observing group members’ behavior.